 NB: we have not attempted to cover all variations of role terminology.
 For example a Manager can be a Managing Consultant, or Principal Consultant.
-While the grade above that, of Senior Manager, can ALSO be called Managing Consultant or Principal Consultant!
+While the grade above that, of Senior Manager, can ALSO be called Managing Consultant or Principal Consultant.
+And the grade above that, Director, can also be called "Principal Consultant"!

-If you would like to discuss any of the above, please contact Chris Sale, Managing Director, Prism Executive Recruitment on 01344 636 426 or chris.sale@prismrec.co.uk
+If you would like to discuss any aspects of this complex topic, please contact Chris Sale, Managing Director, Prism Executive Recruitment on 01344 636 426 or chris.sale@prismrec.co.uk